The 25 Best places to see the northern lights in Iceland

 3. Reykjanes

-Reykjanesviti, Iceland’s oldest lighthouse, stands proudly on the Reykjanes Peninsula, surrounded by rugged cliffs, volcanic landscapes, and geothermal hot springs.
+The building is surrounded by rugged cliffs, volcanic landscapes, and geothermal hot springs.
 Just offshore, dramatic sea stacks rise from the ocean, adding a striking element to the scene.
-This unique setting, with its unobstructed views over the North Atlantic, is perfect for Northern Lights enthusiasts.
+At this unique spot, can be found unobstructed views over the North Atlantic, perfect for Northern Lights enthusiasts.
 The auroras dancing over the lighthouse, with the sea stacks silhouetted against the vibrant sky, create a mesmerizing and unforgettable experience.
 Reykjanesviti is truly an ideal destination for those seeking a scenic and secluded spot to witness the magic of the Northern Lights.

 4. Blue Lagoon

 The Blue Lagoon’s freely accessible overflow, located just outside the main resort, is a hidden gem for Northern Lights photography.
 While it’s not for bathing—the water is cold, and entry is forbidden—this spot offers a perfect setup for capturing the auroras.
-Visitors can enjoy a soak in the warm Blue Lagoon, then step out to take in the Northern Lights without the crowds.
+First visitors can enjoy a soak in the warm Blue Lagoon, then step out to take in the Northern Lights without the crowds.
 With its reflective, mineral-rich waters and dark surroundings, this location provides an incredible backdrop for photographing the auroras in Iceland’s stunning landscape.

 5. Kleifarvatn